Second Sunday Free Pottery Demonstrations!

 Join Dr. Tobias at Mountain Pottery for a video and discussion of influential potters in history.
 See special events or the calendar for more information.

-Pottery demonstrations free & open to the public (dates to be determined).
+Second Sunday at 1:00, Pottery demonstrations, free & open to the public.

 We are located next door to Art Dept and the Art Garden and across the street from the Idyllwild Fire Department.